-- (b) Verification of a minimum of 60 hours of continuing education units under this rule within the five years prior to renewal. - (A) At least eight hours must be for training in ethical practices in rehabilitation counseling. - (B) At least six hours of training must be on the Oregon vocational assistance and reemployment assistance rules.
-Individuals already certified on the effective date of these rules will have no less than one year to complete this requirement. - (2) The department will accept continuing education units for training approved by the CRCC, CCMC or the CDMSC; courses in or related to psychology, sociology, counseling, and vocational rehabilitation, if given by an accredited institution of higher learning; training presented by the department pertaining to OAR 436-120, 436-105, and 436-110; and any continuing education program certified by the department for vocational rehabilitation providers.
-Sixty minutes of continuing education will count as one unit, except as noted in section (3) of this rule. - (3) In the case of college course work, the department will grant credit only for grades of C or above and will multiply the number of credit hours by six to establish the number of continuing education units. - (4) Failure to meet the requirements of this section will cause an individual's certification to expire.
+- (a) The directordepartment will accept continuing education units for: - (A) tTraining approved by the CRCC, CCMC, or the CDMSC; - (B) eCourses in or related to psychology, sociology, counseling, orand vocational rehabilitation, if given by an accredited institution of higher learning; - (C) tTraining presented by the divisiondepartment pertaining to OAR 436-120, 436-105, orand 436-110; and - (D) Teaching a class or making a formal presentation to a group on a topic related to vocational rehabilitation; and - (E) aAny continuing education program certified by the directordepartment for vocational rehabilitation-providers.
+Sixty minutes of continuing education will count as one unit, except as noted in subsection (b3) of this sectionrule. - (b3) In the case of college course work, the directordepartment will grant credit only for grades of C or above and will multiply the number of credit hours by six to establish the number of continuing education units. - (4) Failure to meet the requirements of this section will cause an individual's certification to expire.
 Such an individual may reapply for certification upon completion of the required 60 hours of continuing education.